Govt. Mineral Springs Campground

 Directions

-From Carson, Washington, travel north on Wind River Highway/Forest Road to the Carson National Fish Hatchery.
-Just past the hatchery (about 13.5 miles), Forest Road 30 forms a V with Forest Road 3065.
-Take the left fork onto FR 3065 and continue for about 1 mile to the campground.
+From Carson, WA, travel north on Wind River Highway/Forest Road 30 for about 13.5 miles to the Fish Hatchery.
+Just past the hatchery, Forest Road 30 forms a V with Forest Road 3065.
+Take the left fork onto FR 3065 and continue about one mile to the campground.

 Amenities